 Alternative placements within BC Corrections

-Last updated on June 14, 2021
+Last updated on May 29, 2024

-BC Corrections is continually developing and adopting new approaches to support the individuals who are in our custody.
+BC Corrections is continually developing and adopting new approaches to support the individuals in our custody.
 At least 69% of the individuals under our supervision in correctional centres have been diagnosed with mental health or addictions needs, and 42% have been diagnosed with both.

 We are evolving and learning even more about the complex people in our care, to create a more seamless support system with better outcomes, improved access to services and an enhanced continuity of care for this population.